kenmoini/locksmith/README.md

 Running Locksmith will do the following:

-1. Create a PKI Root Directory
+1. Create a PKI Base Directory
 2. Start an HTTP Server
-3. Respond to requests, serve certificates and requests
+3. Respond to requests, generating & serving authorities/certificates/keys/requests/revocations.

 ### 3. Make Requests to the API

 The API is served at the HTTP endpoint base path as defined in the configuration YAML.

-*OpenAPI Spec v3 coming soon...*
+You can find the API documentation in the [docs/apis/](docs/apis/) folder.

+---

 ## Deployment - As a Container